 For example, an agency might establish a management analyst position as a career ladder, GS-9/11/12.
-The employee is selected at the GS-9 level with a full performance level, or career ladder, to the GS-12 level.
-The employee is eligible for promotion to GS-11 after meeting the qualification requirements of OPM’s Operating Manual: Qualifications Standards for General Schedule Positions (or an agency-specific qualification standard approved by OPM, if applicable), time-in-grade restrictions under 5 CFR 300, subpart F, and having a performance rating of record of fully successful (or equivalent) or higher with no critical element of the performance standard being rated at less than fully successful (required by 5 CFR 335.104).
-The employee should discuss what is required for promotion with his/her supervisor.
+You would be selected at the GS-9 level with a full performance level, or career ladder, to the GS-12 level.
+You would be eligible for promotion to GS-11 after meeting the qualification requirements of OPM’s Operating Manual: Qualifications Standards for General Schedule Positions (or an agency-specific qualification standard approved by OPM, if applicable), time-in-grade restrictions under 5 CFR 300 subpart F, and having a performance rating of record of fully successful (or equivalent) or higher with no critical element of the performance standard being rated at less than fully successful (see 5 CFR 335.104).
+You should discuss what is required for promotion with your supervisor.

-Once the employee competes for and is placed in the career ladder position, there is no additional competition as the employee progresses through the grade levels of the ladder.
-A higher level position is not created for the employee as he or she progresses; it is the same position with the employee now compensated at the higher grade and taking on additional responsibilities to reflect the additional proficiencies and skills.
+Once you compete for and are placed in the career ladder position, there is no additional competition as you progress through the grade levels of the ladder.
+A higher level position is not created for you as you progress; it is the same position with you now being compensated at the higher grade and taking on additional responsibilities to reflect additional proficiencies and skills.

-Employees do not have a “right” to a career ladder promotion.
-Although the employee might meet the eligibility requirements for promotion to the next grade of the ladder, the agency determines when to effect the promotion, unless the agency has an established policy or a collective bargaining agreement stipulating when career ladder promotions are effective upon meeting eligibility requirements.
+You do not have a “right” to a career ladder promotion.
+Although you might meet the eligibility requirements for promotion to the next grade of the ladder, your agency determines when to effect the promotion, unless it has an established policy or a collective bargaining agreement stipulating when career ladder promotions are effective upon meeting eligibility requirements.

 The agency may choose not to effect a career ladder promotion for a variety of reasons, including for budgetary or program reasons, unless the agency has an established policy or collective bargaining agreement provision stipulating when career ladder promotions are effected.